mopidy/mopidy/docs/ext/local.rst

 .. confval:: local/scan_flush_threshold

-    Number of tracks to wait before telling library it should try and store it's progress so far.
+    Number of tracks to wait before telling library it should try and store its progress so far.
 Some libraries might not respect this setting.

 .. confval:: local/excluded_file_extensions